JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 its fractional projection in `_slices`, participates in copying, validation, entity hashing, lowering, and placement traces.
 This internal mechanism can emit uneven chunks without changing the legacy equal-width behavior.
-It is used by controlled QoR experiments and by the bounded integer-MUX refinement described below.
+It is used by controlled QoR experiments and by the bounded packed-MUX refinement described below.

 `GET_LEAF_BIT_WIDTH` gives the planner the same widest-input/output width the